 Wrong-way accidents – especially those that involve head-on impacts – produce very serious injuries or death as a result.

-Our Atlanta DUI victim lawyers at the Law Offices of Shane Smith would like to offer our best wishes to all of the victims in this crash for complete recoveries.
+Our Atlanta DUI victim lawyers at Shane Smith Law would like to offer our best wishes to all of the victims in this crash for complete recoveries.